PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

         activities.
 The employees and contractors shall have access to the Personal Data only if they have the necessary credentials for it.

-    2. Heads of the departments within Playform are responsible for their employees’ access and processing of personal data.
+    2. Heads of the departments within PlayForm are responsible for their employees’ access and processing of personal data.
 The heads must maintain the list of employees that are entitled to access and process personal data.
 The Privacy Manager shall have the right to review the list and, where necessary, request the amendments to meet the requirements of this Policy.

-    3. Heads of the departments within Playform must ensure that the employees under their supervision are aware of the Data Protection Laws and comply with the rules set in this Policy.
+    3. Heads of the departments within PlayForm must ensure that the employees under their supervision are aware of the Data Protection Laws and comply with the rules set in this Policy.
 To make sure our employees are able to comply with the data protection requirements, we must provide them